atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 #### Read-Only User

 Create and use a read-only user account to analyze data on your production database.
-This will prevent users from accidentally making any updates to the data during your analysis.
-Granted this is unlikely but it is still a good precaution.
+This will prevent users from accidentally making any updates to the data during your analysis, granted this is unlikely but is still a good precaution.
 It also makes it possible to grant other people access for analysis purposes and guard against their errors.

 ![Permission Settings for Source Data](/assets/images/ReadOnlyUserPermissions.png "Read Only User Permission")